SAP-samples/teched2022-DA280/exercises/3_Copy_Model_and_Import_Data/README.md

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot06.png)

-3. By clicking on "import data" we can choose whether to import data from a flat file, e.g. a csv or choose an existing connection to a data source to import data from.
+3. By clicking on "Import Data" we can choose whether to import data from a flat file, e.g. a csv or choose an existing connection to a data source to import data from.
 In our case, we already have a connection to DWC so we select "Data source".

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot07.png)